Reconnect With Your Voice

 I also love to sing for other people, so I might choose a song and record and send it to a friend or family member to say that I’m thinking of them.
 I particularly love to do this for friends with kids!

-*The singing teacher in me is not telling you that this is best practice.
-It’s always *best* to warm up before you sing.
-But if you are choosing between warming up and getting disheartened and not singing, or not warming up and enjoying singing for a short while, then I think the second option is better!
+*If you are choosing between warming up and getting disheartened and not singing, or not warming up and enjoying singing for a short while, then I think the second option is better!
 So I’m giving you permission to skip the warm up.
 Of course, if it hurts or you are straining, please take a few minutes to warm things up a bit so that you can also sing tomorrow! (smiles)

-Try my #SingforYourself Challenge
+Try the #SingForYourself Challenge

 Use the daily prompts to help you create a daily singing habit.
 Make it your own, and go at your own pace.
 You don’t have to perform every day – just use it to reconnect with your voice.